samuelmgaines/vertex-coloring/README.md

   4. A mapping from 3-SAT to the Vertex Coloring Decision Problem

 A C++ script was used to implement each of these.

+A more detailed analysis of this project's algorithms and results can be found in `paper.pdf`.

 ## Overview